 On 3 November 2021, at COP26, the IFRS Foundation Trustees announced the creation of the International Sustainability Standards Board (ISSB).

 On 26 June 2023 the ISSB issued its inaugural standards—IFRS S1 and IFRS S2—ushering in a new era of sustainability-related disclosures in capital markets worldwide.

-National standard-setters and regional bodies (NSS) are important partners in our work to achieve the G20-endorsed objective of global accounting standards.
+National standard-setters and regional bodies (NSS) are important partners in our work to achieve the G20-endorsed objective of developing globally accepted standards.
 The relationship brings benefits to both parties:

-The IASB benefits from working with NSS through their:
+The IFRS Foundation benefits from working with NSS through their: